17 Immersive VR Travel Experiences That Let You See the Sights and Save on Airfare

 Skip the lines at your favorite amusement park

-Citizens of The YOLO State may have their run of Disney World and Universal Studios, but the majority of the country is going through theme-park withdrawal.
-But those longing for OG's Disneyland’s wholesome/terrifying thrills (lookin’ at you, Mr. Toad's Wild DUI Simulator) can still get them in VR form.
-In fact, amusement-park junkies are in luck: There are virtual rides on some of the best roller coasters in the world, plus tours of such parks as Legoland, the Wizarding World of Harry Potter, and Dollywood.
-Sure, it’s not the same as coming across the park’s hologram of the country legend in person, but even a little Dolly is always a balm.
+Citizens of The YOLO State may have their run of Disney World and Universal Studios, but the majority of the country is going through theme park withdrawal.
+Those longing for OG's Disneyland’s wholesome/terrifying thrills (lookin’ at you, Mr. Toad's Wild DUI Simulator) can still get them in VR form.
+In fact, amusement park enthusiasts are in luck: There are virtual rides on some of the best roller coasters in the world, plus tours of in-demand parks like Legoland and the Wizarding World of Harry Potter.

 Take a virtual trip across Japan

-The Olympics are uncertain and the borders are closed, but this 360-degree VR movie from the Japan National Tourism Organization is here to tide anyone who wishes to visit the country over with glimpses of everything from bamboo forests to sushi making.
-Meanwhile, this live feed of Shibuya Crossing, a popular Tokyo “scramble crossing," provides a look at the relative normalcy of Japan at any given minute.
+This 360-degree VR movie from the Japan National Tourism Organization is here to tide anyone who wishes to visit the country over with glimpses of everything from bamboo forests to sushi making.
+Meanwhile, this live feed of Shibuya Crossing, Tokyo's popular “scramble crossing," provides a look at the relative normalcy of Japan at any given minute.
 Want to get out of Tokyo to look around?
-You don't have access to the bullet train, but you can tune into a live feed of a Tokyo's railways, then pretend you were transported to Kyoto for a virtual tour of its ancient shrines and geisha district, or to this live feed of a natural mountain hot tub full of snow monkeys.
+You don't have access to the bullet train, but you can tune into a live feed of a Tokyo's railways, then pretend you were transported to Kyoto for a virtual tour of its ancient shrines and geisha district or to this natural mountain hot spring full of snow monkeys.
+Not a bad deal.

-Step onto the land of giants without worrying about spilling your Guinness.
-Giant’s Causeway is full of basalt columns, history, and ancient mythology, making it the perfect place to get lost in for a few hours.
-The hexagonal landscape was formed around 60 million years ago due to slow-cooling lava.
-Immerse yourself in this world of wonder by starting your virtual tour at the Giant’s Port, then make your way to the hexagon-lined coast of the Grand Causeway.
+Step onto the land of giants without worrying about spilling your Bushmills.
+Giant’s Causeway is full of basalt columns, history, and ancient mythology, making it the perfect place to get (virtually) lost for a few hours.
+The rugged landscape was formed around 60 million years ago due to slow-cooling lava.
+Immerse yourself in this world of wonder by starting your virtual tour at the Giant’s Port, then make your way to the hexagonal coast of the Grand Causeway.

 Hike the Great Wall of China

 Walking along the Great Wall has been at the top of many "vacation goals" lists for centuries before hashtags were invented.
 Now, you can take a virtual hike in lieu of actually exerting physical effort.
-This virtual tour spans six and a half miles of the wall between Jinshanling and Simatai, a stretch known for having some of the most quintessential views in China.
-Lots of handy educational material to accompany the view, too.
+This virtual tour spans 6.5 miles between Jinshanling and Simatai, a stretch known for having some of the most quintessential views in China.
+And there's lots of handy educational material to accompany the sights, too.

-Check out these Google Arts & Culture tours of museums like the Van Gogh Museum, the Smithsonian National Portrait Gallery, and the Louvre, finally representing a chance to see the Mona Lisa up close and personal without getting bumped around by throngs of fellow tourists.
-Each tour is a little different—try using Google Street View to explore a luxuriously empty Guggenheim, or scroll your way through a digital timeline of events at the British Museum.
+Check out these Google Arts & Culture tours of museums like the Van Gogh Museum, the Smithsonian National Portrait Gallery, and the Louvre.
+Finally, a chance to see the Mona Lisa up close and personal without getting bumped around by throngs of fellow tourists.
+Each tour is a little different—try using Google Street View to explore France's ornate Musée des Beaux-arts or soak up the unseasonably leafy vibes at the Isabella Stewart Gardner Museum in Boston.

 Dive deep into the world's most mysterious caverns

 There are so many attractions and sights to see around the world above ground, but a trip underground can be just as rewarding.
 And as a bonus, now you can do it without fear of being mauled by bats.
-Explore ancient caves like the Carlsbad Caverns, Luray Caverns, and Chauvet Cave, which has Daisy Ridley as your tour guide.
+Explore ancient caves like the Luray Caverns and Chauvet Cave, which has Daisy Ridley as your tour guide.
 May the Force be with you.

-Getting up close and personal with the world's tallest mountain generally involves a lifetime of training, and that's before you factor getting there.
-This tour, courtesy of Discovery, takes you on the journey of helicopter rescue pilots through Mount Everest, making for the most low-stakes way to take the dangerous trek imaginable.
+Getting within spitting distance with the world's tallest mountain generally involves a lifetime of training—and that's before you factor in getting there.
+This tour, courtesy of Discovery, lets you ride along as helicopter rescue pilots navigate through Mount Everest, making for the most low-stakes way to take the dangerous trek imaginable.

-Ski season is here, and while international travel restrictions mean the famous Lake Louise Ski Resort in Alberta, Canada isn't an option, you can take a trip down powdery slopes from the comfort of your home.
-Travel Alberta offers a 360 tour featuring breathtaking views of snow-covered mountains and trees.
-Make sure you watch in 4k for the best quality, and feel free to watch next to an open freezer for maximum effect.
+Lean into ski season without investing all that equipment by taking a trip down the powdery slopes of Lake Louise Ski Resort in Alberta, Canada from the comfort of your pajamas.
+Travel Alberta offers a 360-degree tour featuring breathtaking views of snow-capped mountains and soaring pine trees.
+Make sure you stream in 4K for the best quality, and feel free to watch next to an open freezer for maximum effect.

 Get a close-up view of Niagara Falls

-Niagara Falls is one of the most visited natural wonders in North America, but usually getting close to them involves wading through a sea of tourists wearing garbage-bag ponchos… and that's after you've traversed the tourist trap-laden streets to get there.
-A digital experience means you skip the crowds and it guarantees you get the best views, whether you’re gazing at them from a cruise ship, or while virtually ziplining alongside the American and Canadian Horseshoe Falls.
+Niagara Falls is one of the most visited natural wonders in North America, but usually getting close to it involves wading through a sea of tourists wearing garbage-bag ponchos… and that's after you've traversed the tourist trap-laden streets leading up to the thundering waterfall.
+A digital experience means skipping the crowds and guaranteeing the best views, whether you’re gazing at them from a cruise ship, or while virtually ziplining alongside the American and Canadian Horseshoe Falls.

-Journey through a South African safari in Kruger National Park
+Embark on a safari through South Africa's Kruger National Park

-Offering a rare chance to get close to lions, and tigers, and bears without those pesky mosquito nets or Netflix documentary crews trying to get you to admit to killing your spouse, this experience brings a full-blown safari into your home.
-Kruger National Park is one of Africa’s largest animal reserves and without having to book a flight, you can ride through it and observe rhinos, giraffes, and antelopes here.
+Offering a rare chance to get close to lions, and tigers, and bears without those pesky mosquito nets or Netflix documentary crews elbowing you out of the way to get the perfect shot, this experience brings a full-blown safari into your home.
+Kruger National Park is one of Africa’s largest animal reserves and now you can cruise through it observing rhinos, giraffes, and antelopes without even booking a flight.

 Take the scenic route through Switzerland

-Do a brief scroll through any travel account on Instagram and it’s likely you’ll see at least one photo of Switzerland's striking mountain ranges and distinct architecture.
-With this virtual Grand Train tour of Switzerland, you may even be able to feel the crispness of the air at higher altitudes.
+A brief scroll through any travel influencer's Instagram account is more than likely to shore up at least one photo of Switzerland's striking mountain ranges and distinct architecture.
+And you can play along with this virtual Grand Train tour of Switzerland, which is so realistic that you may even be able to feel the crisp alpine air through your screen.

 There’s something so calming about watching animals casually mind their business and interact with each other.
 If you need to forget that you’re a human for a little while, many aquariums have livestreams and pre-recorded streams available.
-Monterey Bay Aquarium in California currently offers live cams of critters like turtles, sharks, penguins, and sea otters, while the Seattle Aquarium has you covered with their Harbor Seal Cams.
-The National Aquarium in Baltimore also offers live streams of exhibits featuring sea creatures such as jellyfish and stingrays.
-Then hit up Seamless for a little sushi, in case you're being morbid/want a theme for the day.
+Monterey Bay Aquarium in California currently offers live cams of critters like turtles, sharks, and penguins, while the Seattle Aquarium has you covered with their sea otter cams.
+The National Aquarium in Baltimore also offers live streams of exhibits featuring sea creatures like jellyfish and stingrays.